hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer

-This specification is intentionally redundant, people struggle to understand this.
-It explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles. ~7 different explanations of “first hop”
+This specification is intentionally redundant, as average people struggle to understand this.
+It explains as the first-hop SEO + protocol + AI grounding + web architecture + provenance + crawl geometry + safety + future adoption + implementation details all from different angles.

+~7 different explanations of “first hop”

 ~6 explanations of /sitemap